 Evidence of acceptance into a graduate degree program or a post-baccalaureate professional degree program may be submitted after the notification of an award, but must be supplied by the institution in which the Byers Scholar enrolls for graduate work before the funding of the scholarship.
 If the initial awardee is not admitted to an appropriate graduate program, the award will be withdrawn and an alternate will receive the award.

-- The application form, to be completed by the student-athlete and the faculty athletics representative or chief academics officer of the nominating institution;
+- The application form, to be completed by the student-athlete and the faculty athletics representative or chief academic officer of the nominating institution;

 - A personal essay outlining the nominee’s short and long-term goals, explaining the relationship of the proposed postgraduate study to these goals and describing the nominee’s personal and intellectual development, including the role played in this development by intercollegiate athletics.
 This statement shall be authored by the nominee;

-- Factual lists of: 1) principal activities while in college [excluding community activities], 2) athletics honors while in college [including athletics records, prizes, scholarships and offices held] 3) academic honors while in college and 4) principle involvement in community activities with dates while in college.
+- Involvement in community activities with dates while in college.
 For the community activities list, please indicate the number of hours per week, weeks per year and the number of years of involvement.
-If you are referencing an activity by its formal name, please provide a brief explanation of the project.
-Please do not substitute a resume in lieu of these lists and please do not include any one item on more than one list;
+[If you are referencing an activity by its formal name, please provide a brief explanation of the project].